techidaily/site-win11-tips/source/_posts/essential-steps-for-smoothing-over-filesystem-discrepan-market-trends-indicate-a-rise-in-the-use-of-renewable-energy-sources-write-an-article-discussing-how36.md

  File system errors can often be related to system file corruption.
 Windows 11 and 10 have the same SFC and DISM command-line tools for repairing system files and Windows system image.
 Running those utilities in the Command Prompt could feasibly resolve numerous file system errors.

- Our guide on[how to run the System File Checker tool](https://www.makeuseof.com/system-file-checker-sfc-windows/) tells you how to initiate an SFC scan.
+ Our guide on [how to run the System File Checker tool](https://www.makeuseof.com/system-file-checker-sfc-windows/) tells you how to initiate an SFC scan.
 You can also run a Deployment Image Servicing Management scan in the Command Prompt before or after running the SFC tool.
 To do so, you’ll need to execute the following command:

 `DISM.exe /Online /Cleanup-image /Restorehealth`